 One of the simplest and most straightforward approaches you can take to fat loss is to ensure you maintain a caloric deficit.

-This is something that is explained in the 3 Week Diet toward the end – as it gives you the tools you need to continue to lose weight, even after you’re finished with the program.
+This is something that is explained toward the end – as it gives you the tools you need to continue to lose weight, even after you’re finished with the program.
 Understanding this can help a great deal with your transformation, and it’s also a reassuring demonstration that the creator knows what he’s talking about.

 What These Figures Mean